 It is quite theatrical to see chefs/cook in action, and here one can peep over the counter and even interact with kitchen staff.
 Calm and happy team always delivers good food.
 As seen above Asha, Sohini and other members of the kitchen staff, while Asma entertains and busy being the FOH, where she always makes time to talk to everyone and make sure there is enough food on the table.

 Asma likes and enjoys feeding people, there is always so much food.
 As we say there it is like a Dawat or like my mum would always say when food is cooked with love it grows which in Hindi means “barakat” which means there will always be plenty to feed a crowd.
 What makes Asma’s food special is the fact it is homemade food, with the homely feel and tastes authentic.
 Usually served on big trays for all to share at the same table.
 It makes it more special as it gets complete strangers sitting together, chat and eat together.
-This really means after dinner you leave having made new friends/acquaintances.

 I have known Asma feeding the homeless, when she had her pop up at the Sun Canteen in Soho, people called her the “spice lady” or sometimes would say “here comes the biryani lady”, because she would always leave food for some people who live on the street.
 A person with such a humble heart who has so much to give.